 - What are the benefits of an ADA compliant website?

-Do websites need to be accessible by law?
+Does your website need to be ADA compliant by law?

-According to the Americans with Disability Act (ADA) standards for accessible design, electronic media such as websites must be accessible to persons with disabilities.
+According to the Americans with Disability Act (ADA), electronic media such as websites must be fully accessible to persons with disabilities.

-Per the ADA, businesses must publish online content that is accessible to users who are partially or fully deaf or blind.
+In short, businesses must publish content that is accessible to users who are partially or fully deaf or blind.
 This includes those who use screen readers, voice, or other assistive technology.

-This applies to businesses that fall under Title I & Title III as per the ADA website accessibility guidelines.
+This applies to businesses that fall under Title I & Title III as per the ADA regulations.
 Namely, businesses operating for 20 weeks or more yearly with 15 or more full-time employees.
 Title III of the ADA relates to businesses that are under “public accommodation”.
 This includes restaurants, recreation facilities, and many others that are open to the public.

 What does it take to have an ADA compliant website?

-Website developers will quickly discover that the ADA doesn’t provide highly prescriptive techniques for creating an accessible website.
-This is for two main reasons – because of the complexity of web design, and the unique needs of people with disabilities.
+Website developers will quickly discover that ADA compliance is tricky.
+The ADA doesn’t provide the exact steps for creating an accessible website.
+This is for two reasons – because of the complexity of website design, and the unique needs of people with disabilities.

-When it comes to specific accessibility guidelines, many web developers and designers turn to the WCAG (Website Content Accessibility Guidelines).
-The guidelines are produced by a global group – the world wide web consortium (W3C).
+When it comes to specific accessibility guidelines, many web developers and designers turn to the Website Content Accessibility Guidelines (WCAG).
+The World Wide Web Consortium (W3C) produces these guidelines.
 Its role is to develop open standards that ensure long-term web growth.

 What are the WCAG guidelines for website accessibility?